mmreda/shoe-store/README.md

 # Shoe Store

-I created this application to present the first project in the Advanced Android Kotlin Development Nanodegree.
+I created Shoe Store Inventory App the first project in the Advanced Android Kotlin Development Nanodegree from Udacity

 ## Some of the Technologies and Techniques Used
 - LiveData